Alauddin Husain Shah: Religious policy

 The reign of Husain Shah is also known for religious tolerance towards his subjects.
 While R.C.
 Majumdar writes that during his Orissa campaigns he destroyed some Hindu temples, which Vrindavana Dasa Thakura has mentioned in his Chaitanya Bhagavata, he was well known for his tolerance of Hinduism, for which his Hindu subjects named him Nripati Tilak (Crown of Kings) and Jagat Bhushana (Adornment of the Universe)- and many of his previously oppressed Hindu subjects even compared him to an incarnation of Krishna.
 The celebrated medieval saint, Chaitanya Mahaprabhu and his followers preached Bhakti (Nath-Gopi) throughout Bengal during his reign.
 When Husain Shah learned of Chaitanya Mahaprabhu's huge following among his subjects, he ordered his qazis not to injure him in any way and allow him to go wherever he liked.
 Later, two high level Hindu officers in Husain Shah's administration, his Private Secretary, (Dabir-i-Khas) Rupa Goswami and his Intimate Minister (Saghir Malik) Sanatana Goswami became devoted followers of Chaitanya Mahaprabhu.
 Gaudiya Vaishnavas consider him to be the incarnation of King Jarasandha.

 Death and legacy

-Silver Tanka from the Sultanate of Delhi, struck in the name of Alauddin Husain Shah.

-Silver Tanka of Bengal Sultan Alauddin Husain Shah, struck in Khazana mint of Husainabad.
+The gateway to the tomb of Husain Shah at Gaur, an etching by James Moffat after Henry Creighton, c.
+1808.

 Alauddin Husain Shah died in 1519 and was succeeded by his oldest surviving son, Nasrat Shah, who had been the crown prince since 1515.
 He was possibly buried in Gaur City near the Qadam Rasul Mosque.
 Henry Creighton saw the black stone tombs of Alauddin Husain Shah and Nasrat Shah in Gaur, which has disappeared, allegedly carted away by the English.
+About one hundred graves belonging to members of the Husain Shahi dynasty were located in the vicinity of Husain Shah's tomb.

 Husian Shah's long reign of more than a quarter of a century was a period of peace and prosperity, which was strikingly contrast to the period that preceded it.
+Husain Shah had strengthened trade relations with the middle east, and Bengal's economy flourished during his reign.
+Ludovico de Varthema, who visited Gaur between 1503–1508, recorded: “Fifty ship are laden every year in this place with cotton and silk stuffs...
+These same stuffs go through all Turkey, through Syria, through Persia, through Arabia Felix, through Ethiopia, and through all India."
 The liberal attitude of Husain Shah towards his Hindu subjects is also an important feature of his reign.
 Many Brahmins had taken service at his court.